Health & Nutrition8 min read

 How to Brush Your Dog's Teeth

 Brushing is the gold standard for at-home dental care.
-Aim for daily brushing, but even two to three times per week makes a meaningful difference.
+There's no getting around it.
+I aim for daily brushing, but even two or three times a week makes a visible difference.

 What You Need

-• Dog-specific toothbrush: Finger brushes work well for beginners.
+• Dog-specific toothbrush: Finger brushes are best for beginners.
 The Virbac C.E.T.
-Oral Hygiene Kit includes both a finger brush and a handled brush.
+Oral Hygiene Kit includes both a finger brush and a standard handled brush.

 • Dog-specific toothpaste: Never use human toothpaste.
-Fluoride and xylitol are toxic to dogs.
-Enzymatic dog toothpaste like Virbac C.E.T. comes in flavors dogs actually enjoy.
+Fluoride and xylitol are highly toxic to dogs.
+You want an enzymatic dog toothpaste.
+Virbac C.E.T. is what I recommended at the clinic, mostly because dogs actually tolerate the flavor.

 Buy the Virbac C.E.T.
 Oral Hygiene Kit on Amazon